Key takeaways

 How do you choose the right model?

-1. If credible recommendations come from creators and publishers you don't know yet — start affiliate.
+- If credible recommendations come from creators and publishers you don't know yet — start with affiliate.

-2. If they come from delighted existing customers — start referral.
+- If they come from delighted existing customers — start with referral.

-3. If your growth depends on a few agencies or integrations — start partner.
+- If your growth rides on a few agencies or integrations — start with partner.

 Can you run more than one at once?

-Yes, and many companies do — the key is keeping attribution and payouts clean so the programs don't double-pay or conflict.
-A flexible platform like Afflio lets you run affiliate, referral, and partner relationships side by side with separate commission rules, fraud controls, and payout settings, while still seeing all the data in one place.
+Yes, and many companies do — the trick is keeping attribution and payouts clean so the programs don't double-pay or collide.
+A flexible platform like Afflio runs affiliate, referral, and partner relationships side by side, each with its own commission rules, fraud controls, and payout settings, while you see all the data in one place.
 Start with one, prove it, then add the next.

 The label matters less than the match: reward the people who can genuinely recommend you, in the way that fits how they'd actually do it.

 No. A referral program rewards your existing customers for inviting people they personally know, usually with credits or small cash incentives.
-An affiliate program rewards external promoters — creators, publishers, marketers — with commission for driving sales to audiences you don't already reach.
+An affiliate program pays external promoters — creators, publishers, marketers — commission for driving sales to audiences you don't already reach.

-Referred users typically convert and retain best because they arrive on a personal recommendation, but referral volume is capped by your customer base.
-Affiliates convert at lower rates individually but reach far larger audiences, so they usually drive more total volume.
+Referred users usually convert and retain best because they arrive on a personal recommendation, but referral volume is capped by your customer base.
+Affiliates convert at lower rates one by one yet reach far larger audiences, so they usually drive more total volume.

 Yes.
-A flexible affiliate platform can manage affiliate, referral, and partner relationships with distinct commission rules, attribution, fraud controls, and payouts, so you don't need separate tools as you add program types.
+A flexible affiliate platform manages affiliate, referral, and partner relationships with distinct commission rules, attribution, fraud controls, and payouts — so you don't bolt on separate tools as you add program types.